IamoBin2162/IamoBin2162.github.io/README.md

         return f"{name} is {age} years old that lives in {city}" end

-    # suppose you are a fan of type annotation (sorry but f*ck type annotations), or you wanna write functions as Python recommends you can to do
+    # suppose you are a fan of type annotation (sorry but f*ck type annotations), or you wanna write functions as Python recommends, you can do

     puts person("mobin", 17, "Urmia")